FARIZON MOTOR TECHNOLOGY CO.,LTD

 2025,09,18

 In April 2018, the International Maritime Organization (IMO) adopted the Initial Strategy on Reduction of Greenhouse Gas Emissions from Ships, which clearly defined emission reduction targets based on the 2008 baseline: by 2030, the global average CO₂ emissions from maritime transport should be reduced by 40%; by 2050, the reduction should reach 70%, and the total annual greenhouse gas emissions should be reduced by at least 50% by 2050; zero emissions should be achieved by the end of the 21st century.
 This regulation has accelerated the transformation of ship power systems.
-Green methanol Fuel has become an important option due to its unique advantages, and the supporting marine Methanol Engine technology has also developed rapidly accordingly.
+Green Methanol Fuel has become an important option due to its unique advantages, and the supporting marine Methanol Engine technology has also developed rapidly accordingly.

 As a marine fuel, methanol has certain prominent advantages.
 Compared with alternative fuels such as liquefied natural gas (LNG), methanol is in a liquid state at room temperature, which simplifies the design and construction of ship fuel tanks and offers significant cost advantages.
 It contains no sulfur.
 When a dual-fuel engine is in operation, only a small amount of sulfides is produced by the ignition of diesel, so it can easily meet the IMO's emission reduction requirements for sulfur oxides (SOx) and avoid the additional cost of SOx post-treatment.